Rate this page:

 If you want to use this scenario with outgoing calling, you need to remove the AppEvents.CallAlerting code block and create a new AppEvents.Started block.
 The most important thing here is the callPSTN method that we apply to make a call when the scenario has started.
 Use the following logic:

-Now you just have to start the scenario.
-To do so, go to the Rules section and run the rule attached to your scenario:
+Now, you simply need to initiate the scenario.
+To do this, navigate to the Rules section and execute the rule linked to your scenario:

 Or use the StartScenarios method of our management API.
-Don’t forget to specify the phone number as script custom data.
+Do not forget to specify the phone number as script custom data.
 Otherwise, there is no number to call.

 Call lists

-Sometimes you need to call not just one phone number, but a lot of them.
-This is when you use call lists.
-First of all, design your CSV file representing a call list.
-Its data is passed to the VoxEngine scenario as a JSON string that we parse.
-Our CSV file contains the names and phone numbers of the people we call:
+First, design a CSV file that represents your call list.
+The data in this file is passed to the VoxEngine scenario as a JSON string that we parse.
+The CSV file contains the names and phone numbers of the people you want to call.

 first_name;last_name;phone_number